ooffeerr/nodeapp/README.md

   routes

  install an ORM
+ tests
- fix the build script
+ ** IN PROGRESS fix the build script
- have configurations in an env file deploy!
+ ** DONE: have configurations in an env file deploy!

  the future: for the purpose of tempering with stuff, a chat app can cover most of the things I wanna touch: